AWikia/SkinEvelution/docs/Overview.md

 With the inclusion of a top Sticky Navigation and a Bottom Toolbar which both can be collapsed, things can become more fun

 The local navigation on Evelution is fetched from ``MediaWiki:Sidebar``.
-It is placed as links on the ``.color-nav`` container on the static navigation and as submenus of another menu on the sticky navigation called ``.mpisto-sticky-header-container``
+It is placed as links on the ``.evelution-superbar__bottom`` container on the static navigation and as submenus of another menu on the sticky navigation called ``.evelultion-minibar``

 ## What are the differences between the Small and Large Sizes?
 The small 705 breakpoint contains the following differences from the large 1280 ones: